coindxter/linshield/README.md

 ## Features
 - Configures security settings based on CIS benchmarks
 - Easy-to-modify scripts for last-minute competition adjustments
-- Ensures scripts use `sudo` instead of root for safety
+- AI!
+Uses Chatgpt 4o to create custom configs for scripts
 - Modular scripts for tailored use (run individually if needed)

 ## Getting Started